MicrosoftDocs/power-platform/power-platform/admin/customer-managed-key.md

 > [!IMPORTANT]
 > This is a preview feature.
+>
+> These encryption key operations are available with this release:
+>  1. Migrate key
+>  1. Set and apply key
+>  1. Change key
+>  1. Revert key

 By default, data is encrypted with Microsoft managed keys.
 For additional control over encryption keys, you can manage your own keys.
 Customer managed keys must be stored in Azure Key vault.

-In our upgraded customer managed key (CMK) feature, customers can use their own Azure Key Vault encryption key to encrypt their data stored in Power Platform Dataverse storage.
+In our upgraded customer managed key (CMK) feature, customers can use their own Azure Key Vault encryption key to encrypt their data stored in Microsoft Dataverse.
 This provides an additional level of security by protecting Microsoft support staff from having access to the encryption key.

-Another benefit in this feature is the ability to encrypt data in all the storage types used in Dataverse, eg SQL, Azure File, CosmosDB, Datalake, and Search.
+Another benefit with this feature is the ability to encrypt data in all the Azure storage types used in Dataverse, such as SQL, Azure File, Cosmos DB, data lake, and Azure Cognitive Search.

 Environments with finance and operations apps where Power Platform integration is enabled can also be encrypted.
 Finance and operations environments without Power Platform integration will continue to use the default Microsoft managed key to encrypt data.
 More information: [Enable the Microsoft Power Platform integration](/dynamics365/fin-ops-core/dev-itpro/power-platform/enable-power-platform-integration)

 :::image type="content" source="media/cmk-power-platform-diagram.png" alt-text="Customer managed encryption key in the Power Platform":::

+First, the key vault admin creates a key in their key vault and creates an enterprise Azure Policy.
+When the enterprise policy is created, a special Azure AD managed identity is also created.
+Next, the key vault admin returns to the key vault and grants the enterprise policy/managed identity access to the encryption key.

 ## Prerequisites

 - An Azure subscription that includes Azure Key Vault.
 - Global tenant admin or an Azure Active Directory (Azure AD) with contributor permission to the Azure AD subscription and permission to create a key vault and key.
 This is required to set up the key vault.

-## Azure Key Vault and Power Platform admin
+## Azure key vault and Power Platform admin tasks

-First, the key vault admin creates a key in their key vault and creates an enterprise Azure Policy.
-When the enterprise policy is created, a special Azure AD managed identity is also created.
-Next, the key vault admin returns to the key vault and grants the enterprise policy/managed identity access to the encryption key.

 ### Create the key and grant access

 The key vault admin performs these steps in Azure:

 1. Create an Azure paid subscription and key vault.
-Ignore this step if if you already have a subscription that includes Azure Key Vault.
+Ignore this step if you already have a subscription that includes Azure Key Vault.
 1. Go to the Azure Key Vault service, and create a key.
 1. Enable the Power Platform enterprise policies service for your Azure subscription.
 Do this only once.
 1. Create a Power Platform enterprise Azure Policy.